arteam/simple-json-rpc/client/README.md

 ### Builder API

-The idea of this API is to provide a simple way to build a JSON-RPC request and handle a response without any JSON code. `Builder` is a great pattern for this task.
-Builders are created by the `createRequest` method of a `JsonRpcClient`.
-They are focused on processing actual requests data and require minimal boilerplate code.
-Builders are immutable and type-safe, so the actual request is built only in the execution phase.
+The idea of this API is to provide a simple way to build a JSON-RPC request and handle a response without any JSON code.
+Builder is a great pattern for a such task.
+Builders are created via the `createRequest` method of a `JsonRpcClient`.
+They are focused on the requests data and require minimal boilerplate code.
+Builders are immutable and type-safe, so the actual request gets built only in the execution phase.

 #### Basic JSON-RPC request